Virtualization of Your Network: five most serious challenges

 Gartner Research defined network virtualization as the process of combining hardware and software network resources and functionality into a single virtual network.
-This offers access to routing features and data streams that can provide newer, service-aware, resilient solutions; newer security services that are native within network elements; support for subscriber-aware policy control for peer-to peer traffic management; and application-aware, real-time session control for converged voice and video applications with guaranteed bandwidth on-demand.
+This offers access to routing features and data streams that can provide newer, service-aware, resilient solutions and also, many challenges; newer security services that are native within network elements; support for subscriber-aware policy control for peer-to peer traffic management; and application-aware, real-time session control for converged voice and video applications with guaranteed bandwidth on-demand.

-While there are great benefits from virtualization, there can also be serious challenges.
+While there are great benefits, there can also be serious challenges of network virtualization.
 One of the challenges is that the IT staff, OT staff, or sysadmins must truly know their servers and network.
 Especially in a virtualization overlay on an existing physical network, the administrator must know exactly what their system is doing, what they want it to do and how it will be laid out for future expansion.

 You can’t just throw another managed switch on a line and call it good.
 You need to make sure that the data center you are virtualizing has adequate and appropriate electric power and backup generation in case of power outages.
 You need to make sure that the building you’re in has adequate heating and cooling resources, and that it is secure from physical penetration.

 From your design, you need to make sure that the virtualized system has enough availability to operate better than the old system did.

 Changing Best Practices

 This means that system administrators need to borrow from OT systems the concept of front end engineering design (FEED).
 The virtualized network must be specified at least as well as you would specify a physical set of hardware and software.
 A FEED must be clear and complete, and supported by all the stakeholders in the system.